janmikael/janmikael/README.md

 # Hi, I`m Michael!
-A Software Engineer from Philippines
+A Web Developer from Philippines

 ## 🌐 Socials: